Every Wrinkle Carries A Memory: An Integro-differential Bootstrap for Features in Cosmological Correlators: Introduction

 The rest of this paper is structured as follows.
 We begin by providing an outline of the bootstrap roadmap in Section \ref{RoadmapSubsection} for readers who wish to grasp an overall picture of the bootstrap without diving into technicalities.
 Then in Section \ref{Setup}, we explain our model setup and introduce the seed four-point function with general time-dependent parameters.
 We then switch to the boundary perspective and show that the seed function does satisfy an integro-differential equation as advertised above in Section \ref{BdyIDEg2BootstrapSection}.
 Using constraints of locality, microcausality and analyticity, we solve this integro-differential bootstrap equation up to the first non-trivial order in Section \ref{Sec: PertSolution} and discuss the implication for cosmological observables such as the curvature power spectrum and bispectrum.
 Section \ref{ParaResSection} is an interlude where we further explore the effect of parametric resonances in our model.
 We then perform a direct numerical bootstrap of the boundary equation in Section \ref{numericalBootstrapSection} to acquire non-perturbative information of the system.
 We conclude and give outlooks in Section \ref{conclusionSection}.

 \paragraph{Conventions and notations} We use the following coordinates to chart the Poincaré patch of a $(3+1)$-dimensional de Sitter space:

 where $-\infty<\eta<0$ is the conformal time.
 We occasionally use the FLRW coordinates, $\d s^2=-\d t^2+a^2(t)\d \bm{x}^2$ with $a(t)=e^{H t}$.
 To avoid clutter, we mostly set the Hubble rate to unity ($H=1$) unless otherwise stated.
-A heavy field in de Sitter with mass $m_0$ is characterised by the dimensionless mass-index $\mu=(m_0^2/H^2-9/4)^{1/2}$ which we assume to be positive.
+In the main body of the paper, we will consider a heavy bulk field with mass $m_0$ that is also characterised by the dimensionless mass-index $\mu=(m_0^2/H^2-9/4)^{1/2}>0$.
+The case with a light bulk field is discussed separately in Appendix \ref{LightFieldSection}.
 We introduce the following shorthand involving factors of the Euler gamma function:

 We make frequent use of hypergeometric functions ${}_p \rm{F}_q$ with different weights in the analytical calculations.
 Their regularised form is defined as follows:

 We will refer to the conformally coupled field in de Sitter by $\vpi$ (with $m^2=2H^2$ in $3+1$ dimensions) and to the massless Goldstone boson in the EFT of inflation by $\pi$.
 The seed four-point function will be denoted by $F$ and characterised by the external spatial momenta $\bm{k}_i\,(i=1,\dots 4)$.
 We denote the exchanged momentum in the $s$-channel by $\bm{s}=\bm{k}_1+\bm{k}_2$.
 We use regular letters to denote the magnitudes of spatial momenta, i.e. $k_i=|\bm{k}_i|,\, s=|\bm{s}|$.
 Sums of these momenta magnitudes are shortened as $k_{ij}\equiv k_{i}+k_j$.
 The total-energy variable is denoted by $k_T\equiv k_{12}+k_{34}$.
 We also define